 If you look closely at the recipe above, you'll notice that it's not from Grandma's box.
-She wrote this recipe for me, possibly because she knew it was one of my favorites out of all of her recipes.
+She wrote this recipe for me, possibly because she knew it was one of my favorites.
 Now, I gift this recipe to you.

 You're welcome.